Apply now

 At weekends, if you have made plans, please always tell your homestay family if you won’t be at home for a meal.

-We have a lovely canteen at BEET where you can buy a variety of hot and cold food, snacks and drinks – a hot meal and a drink plus a snack costs about £10.00 The canteen stays open most of the day.
+We have a lovely canteen at Beet where you can buy a variety of hot and cold food, snacks and drinks – a hot meal and a drink plus a snack costs about £7.50.
+The canteen stays open most of the day.

 At the end of our road there’s a busy high street where you will find lots of restaurants, cafés and shops, so if you want to go out for lunch, there’s lots to choose from!